-Hin Daeng: a paradise in the South
+Hin Daeng: A Paradise in the South

 Located approximately 400m to the East of Hin Muang, around 100km South of Phuket, you will find Hin Daeng.
-Hin Daeng translated into English this means “Red Rock” and the dive site is covered in beautiful red soft corals Hence the dive site name.
+Hin Daeng translated into English this means “Red Rock” and the dive site is covered in beautiful red soft corals.
+Hence the dive site name.
 In addition there are a large variety of large Gorgonian Sea fans after which it is named.

-The Hin Daeng dive site is made up of 3 small pinnacles that break the surface by a few metres, before dropping off to around 60m+ at the deepest part.
+The Hin Daeng dive site is made up of 3 small pinnacles that break the surface by a few metres, before dropping off to around 60m+ at the deepest point.
 You would normally be diving both Hin Muang and Hin Daeng on the same trip.
 Consequently you would normally dive Hin Muang first as this is the deeper of the two dive sites.

 Current runs from North East to South West and vice versa.
 Current here can be anything from “almost nothing” to “very strong”.
 When the current is strong (around full and new moon,) you would normally only be able to see about half of the dive site.
 If this is the case, just start at the deepest part (remembering to dive within your training and personal limits) and zigzag shallower through the dive.
 If you haven't dives for a while, it's a good idea to dive Phuket first to get back into Dive-Mode before diving Hin Daeng.

-Hin Daeng is a large dive site, so there is plenty to see and is FAMOUS for the amount of Manta Rays normally sighted here.
+Hin Daeng is a large dive site, so there is plenty to see!
+And is FAMOUS for the amount of Manta Rays normally sighted here.
 That's in addition to the occasional Whale Shark!

 What is the best way to dive Hin Daeng?